XHVSS-FM

 XHVSS-FM is a radio station in Hermosillo, Sonora, Mexico.
-Broadcasting on 101.1 FM, It is owned by Grupo Radiorama and carries a pop format known as Arroba FM.
+Broadcasting on 101.1 FM, It is owned by Grupo Radiorama and carries its @FM contemporary hit radio format.

 History

 XEVSS-AM 650 received its concession on April 25, 1991.
-Broadcasting from nearby Villa de Seris, XEVSS was owned by Radiorama and broadcast with 2.5 kW day.
-In 2011, it migrated to FM on 101.1 MHz.
+Broadcasting from nearby Villa de Seris, XEVSS was owned by Radiorama and broadcast with 2.5 kW day, under a grupera format under the name "Morena 650".
+In 2002, the station was leased by Radio S.A. with its Radio 13 news/talk format, featuring programming from XEDA-AM in Mexico City.

-When Radiorama exited direct operation of stations in Sonora, many stations became operated by Grupo Larsa Comunicaciones.
+In 2011, XEVSS was approved to migrate to FM, and XHVSS-FM 101.1 came to air the next year came under the operation of Grupo Larsa Comunicaciones, with a pop format known as Sin Límites.
+In early 2014, it changed to romantic music as Romántica 101.1; the format lasted four years until August 2018, when it flipped to grupera under the La Más Chingona name.

-In August 2018, Larsa flipped XHVSS from romantic to grupera after two days of stunting.
-The entire format and intellectual unit moved to Larsa-operated social station XHHER-FM on July 31, 2019; days later, XHVSS became La Ke Buena as part of the lead-up to operation by ISA Multimedia.
+The entire La Más Chingona format and intellectual unit moved to Larsa-operated social station XHHER-FM on July 31, 2019; days later, XHVSS became La Ke Buena as part of the lead-up to operation by ISA Multimedia.
 ISA Multimedia ceased operations of its Hermosillo cluster on December 31, 2021.
 On January 15, 2022, the station changed to the Arroba FM format from Radiorama itself; that same day, XHESON-FM became La Poderosa.